Fraction Interactive Notebooks

 We use the physical manipulatives in small groups, but it’s a pain to pass sets out to each individual student.
 Plus, it can get pricey.

 So, I like to use on-line digital manipulatives!
-Students can manipulate and move the pieces right from their iPad.
+Students can manipulate and move the pieces right from their iPad or computer.
 They love technology.
 I love fractions.
 Now we are both happy.

 It’s basketball season!